Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Developing Taxonomy-based Semantic Tools

 This poses the following problem to meet our research objective.
 Say we give the model for semantic parsing a sentence with an unknown word (a word that the model hasn't seen during training).
 The model will likely transform it into a WordNet concept with sense number $1$, based on the statistics seen on training.
 Hence, the chance that the model got it correct is very high.
 But does such a model demonstrate some kind of semantic understanding?
 Not really---it just produced a pattern that it has seen many, many times during training.

 In this case, we need to evaluate capability of dealing with rare or unseen word senses.
 We do this by creating a challenge test set consisting of more than a hundred English sentences and their gold standard meaning representations, where each sentence contains one or more words (nouns, verbs, or adjectives) that are not part of the training and development set, or are present in the training set with a different sense.
 To ensure an insightful evaluation, we make certain that the corresponding meaning for these unknown concepts do not correspond to the first sense.
 As a source of inspiration we use the glosses and example sentences found in WordNet for a particular word sense, and add enough context to disambiguate the meaning of the word.
 For instance, in "the moon is waxing", we have the third sense for the verb, resulting in the concept \emph{wax.v.03}, not seen in training (although \emph{wax.v.01} could be part of the training data).
+For each concept we construct three sentences in which the concept is expressed with enough context for a human to understand the intended meaning.

-After gathering $129$ example sentences containing $103$ unknown nouns, $37$ unknown verbs and $27$ adjectives/adverbs, we conduct manual annotations on these samples to guarantee their gold-standard quality.
-For sentences that are deficient in contextual details, we supplement additional context to enhance their significance.
+The entire challenge set comprises $500$ example sentences paired with their meaning representation in SBN format, containing $430$ unknown nouns, $128$ unknown verbs and $65$ unknown adjectives/adverbs.
+We verified and manually corrected the annotations when needed to guarantee their gold-standard quality.
 In Table~\ref{tab:cha_result} in Section~\ref{sec:experiments}, we showcase some examples along with the predictions of different parsers.